ten-protocol/foundation/governance-guidelines.md

 Following on this, the Obscuro Network Foundation shall strive for the following qualities in executing its mission:

-* Fairness and openness – Participants can join the Network and make up the Network’s governing board, elected through a straightforward voting process.
+* Fairness and openness – Participants can join the Network and the Network’s governing board, elected through a straightforward voting process.
-* Democracy and transparency – Key decisions and rationale are shared openly with Participants.
+* Democracy and transparency – Key decisions and rationale are made by and shared openly with Participants.
 * Stability (with a long-term view) with flexibility – The terms of representatives will last three years with a staggered handoff, and the governance model will be flexible to adapt where required.
 * Efficiency – Staying a lean organisation, sufficient to commission and monitor an external providers to run any services, physical infrastructure, or operational processes that may be needed to achieve the vision of Obscuro.
 * Cost effectiveness - The Foundation willl strive to run its own operations as efficiently as possible, and ensure that the cost of running infrastructure bourne by node operators and end users is as low as possible.
 The Foundation shall not be a profit-making entity.